duchuyb/sic-notes/README.md

 - [x] **Bug Fixes:** Investigate cURL output as it appears to sometimes not display the whole response.
 - [x] **Wafw00f:** The test doesn't thoroughly test for WAF when it is generic and but knows there's an active WAF.
 - [ ] **Quality of Life:** Improve the UI presentation of the scan summary (Based on Siji's feedback).
-- [ ] **Local Rate limit:** Want to investigate further into when the status of the port changes from open to closed and the existing checks (normally sends many requests and once it's closed, the rest of the requests are closed).
 - [ ] **TLS Fingerprinting (JA3/JA3S):** This is the gold standard for proving that an intermediary is terminating your TLS traffic, which is a fundamental form of interception performed by nearly all modern CDNs and WAFs.
 - [ ] **IP Geolocation and ASN Analysis.:** This technique enhances the existing load balancer and CDN detection by adding network-level intelligence.